FairnessResearch/Fairness-testing-of-Autonomous-Driving-Systems/README.md

 ## Datasets

 In this directory, we present the datasets used in our experiments.
-The "Datasets" directory is organized into two aspects: the four testing datasets we used in RQ1 (overall) and the partitioned datasets in each scenario (partitioned) in RQ2.
+The "Datasets" directory is organized into three aspects: the four testing datasets we used in RQ1 (overall), the partitioned datasets in each scenario (partitioned) in RQ2 and all the images that contain ground-truth persons labels(these images used for partitioning in RQ2).
 The structure of the directory is as follows (the numbers in parentheses represent the number of images in each folder):

 ```
 Datasets
 |
+|-- image_person
+|   |-- image_person(#5,933)
 |-- overall
 |   |-- citypersons(#1,525)
 |   |-- ecp_day (#2,427)